brezlord/BrezNET-iOS/README.md

 [![homeassistant_community](https://img.shields.io/badge/HA%20community-forum-brightgreen)](https://test)
 [![Github Stars](https://img.shields.io/github/stars/brezlord/BrezNET-iOS)](https://github.com/brezlord/BrezNET-iOS)

-Created by [BrezLord](https://github.com/brezlord) for Home Assistant This theme has been designed to work on Samsung Galaxy Tab A (2019, 10.1") [SM-T510] as a wall mounted display for Home Assistant.
+Created by [BrezLord](https://github.com/brezlord) for Home Assistant.

+This theme has been designed to work on the Samsung Galaxy Tab A (2019, 10.1") [SM-T510] as a wall mounted display for Home Assistant.
 The theme displays equally as good on mobile devices.

 The theme is based on Apple Colors from - https://developer.apple.com/design/human-interface-guidelines/color